 Taking the family to Waterbom Bali

 My family had come to visit me from Ireland (my mum) and from London (my sis, bro-in-law, nephew and niece) and we had a pretty epic trip planned.
-A few days in Bangkok, then fly down to Bali, on to Lombok and then finally to Komodo to chase some dragons.
+A few days in Bangkok, then fly down to Bali, on to Lombok and the Gili Islands, and then finally to Komodo to chase some dragons.
 But this was a different kind of trip, we had a 2 and 4-year-old to deal with!
 So what to do with family and kids in Bali?
 Waterpark!
 I had been hearing amazing things about a water park near the airport in Bali, so I checked out Waterbom Bali to see what all the fuss was about!

 It was a great experience, and the whole family loved it.
 Check out just how much below.